NISSAN RADARS PICK UP

-Several 2017–Present Nissan vehicle models come equipped with safety systems that are supposed to detect obstacles and prevent crashes.
-These safety systems may include emergency braking systems, which allow for detection of obstacles and automatic use of the brakes if drivers fail to press the brakes in time.
-Like any vehicle, those with emergency braking systems can experience defects related to the brakes.
+Several 2017–Present Nissan vehicle models come equipped with safety systems meant for detecting obstacles and preventing crashes.
+These safety systems include emergency braking systems, which allow for the detection of obstacles and automatic use of the brakes if drivers fail to press the brakes in time.
 However, some of these vehicles may exclusively experience problems with the radar sensors, which are responsible for giving these systems information about the vehicle’s outside environment.

 Multiple class action lawsuits allege that some 2017–Present Nissan vehicles have faulty radar sensors.